karabaja4/vscode-explorer-git-status/README.md

 # About

 **WARNING**: This is NOT an extension.
-Because this code is basically a hack modifies Visual Studio Code's GUI, it has to manually be appended to Visual Studio Code's internal files which is not officially supported and not recommended for novice users.
+Because this code is basically a hack that modifies Visual Studio Code's GUI, it has to manually be appended to Visual Studio Code's internal files which is not officially supported and not recommended for novice users.
 If you don't feel comfortable modifying Visual Studio Code's internal files please don't use this.
 I am not responsible for any damage.

 # Installation